Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/solution-authoring.md

 * **Summary**

   AzureMlWebService is a first-party provisioning step that empowers solution authors provisioning an Azure Machine Learning experiment from gallery and then deploying as a web service easily.
 This feature empowers pattern authors to:

   1) Provision an Azure ML experiment from [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/experiments) by only providing the `GalleryUrl`;

   2) Modify the **Experiment Graph** of the provisioned Azure ML experiment with a customized funciton plug-in;

-  3) Provisioning multiple Azure ML web services;
+  3) Deploy multiple Azure ML web services;

-  4) Create high-throughput Azure ML web service.
+  4) Create high-throughput Azure ML web service as an option.

 * **Documentation**
   * __&lt;AzureMlWebService/&gt;__